 I studied hard but got lonely over the months, and though the ducks on the canal were sympathetic I really needed to get out and meet a girl.
 Only two bob left to my name.
 I thought I must do something about this despite my poverty.

 So one night I dressed up in my only suit and tie and walked two miles to a dance hall just off O’Connell Street.

 Her name was Siobhan and she had long red hair and light green eyes that seemed to change their colour all the time – just like the mountains of the Mourne.
 Soft valleys full of sunlight shone in them and then dark clouds that brought torrential rain.
 We danced all night until they closed the club.

 The only facts she told me about herself were her first name and that she was in her last year at a Catholic school in Crumlin.
 I gave her my phone number; she would not give me hers.

 Have you ever sat next to the telephone for two days in a row without sleeping, eating or drinking?
 She was the most beautiful thing I had ever seen in my life.
 So I waited and I waited and she didn’t call.
 I was in absolute despair.

 I got the ‘phone book out and looked up every Catholic girl’s college in the area.
 There were four of them and I phoned them all, one after another.
 Asked do you have a student named Siobhan who is seventeen, I’m sorry I don’t know her last name.
 I explained the reason for my call in detail and I heard giggles in the background but I didn’t care.

-No luck on the ‘phone so the next day I went to them all.
+No luck on the ‘phone so the next day my plan was to visit them all on my motorbike until I found her.
 I knocked on the Convent doors all over Crumlin and asked do you have a student here named Siobhan?